HumanCellAtlas/metadata-schema/docs/rationale.md

 ### Machine readable

-All metadata, metadata schema, and metadata conformance are described in machine-readable, well-specified, web-accessible, and versioned file formats.
+All metadata standards, metadata schema, and metadata conformance are described in machine-readable, well-specified, web-accessible, and versioned file formats.

 ### Self-describing metadata

-All metadata files are self-describing, *i.e.*, explicitly indicate the schema and schema version which they manifest.
-Ideally, this is done by using a URL so that any metadata consumer can trivially fetch all schema associated with a metadata file.
+All metadata documents are self-describing, *i.e.*, explicitly indicate the schema name and version which they manifest.
+Currently, the schema name and version is declared in the `describedBy` field using a URL.
+This approach allows a metadata consumer to fetch the schema associated with a metadata document.

 ### Flat metadata instantiation